 Hi, my name is Kate.
 I use the pronouns she/her/hers.
 I am a teaching artist.
-I work with improvisation as a method for navigating being alive and making life-affirming work through video/digital media along with drama and body-based approaches to teaching and learning.
+I work with improvisation as a method for navigating being alive and making life-affirming work through drama and body-based approaches to teaching and learning.

-I am interested in the healing and restoration of people, populations, and planet.
+I am interested in the healing and restoration of people and the planet.

 As part of my MFA thesis, I tracked a process of embodied performance (drama-based activities) to explore critical moments with youth in recovery from alcohol and other drugs.
 My work explored how embodied performative pedagogy can support conditions for belonging among youth in a recovery high school, as well as how multimodal semiotic symbol systems and meaning-making provide possibilities for youth to affect how they name the world.

-I live on occupied Tonkawa and Lipan Apache territory, also known as Central Texas, where I teach, create ritual, and make art focused on healing from the effects of capitalism and settler colonialism.
+I live on occupied Tonkawa and Lipan Apache territory, also known as Central Texas, where I teach, play, and make art grounded in a vision of radical healing, rooted in self-determinism and collective liberation.

-I hold a B.A in Film/Video/Theatre Arts from Montana State University-Bozeman, and an M.F.A in Drama and Theatre for Youth and Communities from the University of Texas at Austin.
+I hold a B.A in Media and Theatre Arts from Montana State University-Bozeman, and an M.F.A in Drama and Theatre for Youth and Communities from the University of Texas at Austin.
 I am a certified yoga teacher, permaculture designer, and labor doula.